gql-dart/ferry-docs/docs/pagination.md

 client.request(reviewsReq).listen((response) => print(response));
 ```

-We can refetch the query by adding the request to the `requestController`:
+We can refetch the query by adding the same request to the `requestController`:

 ```dart
 client.requestController.add(reviewsReq);